AdityaKane2001/AdityaKane2001.github.io/_pages/opensource.md

 My contributions to Google's ML Ecosystem are recorded in this [document](https://docs.google.com/document/d/1R-Usj4iRrMDy0OA-x7umNPk5M7gob5Ev_H4wQlxNtcs/edit?usp=sharing).

-## Google Summer of Code 2021 at TensorFlow
+## Google Summer of Code (GSoC)

 Google Summer of Code is a global, online program focused on bringing new contributors into open source software development.
 GSoC Contributors work with an open source organization on a 12+ week programming project under the guidance of mentors.

+### GSoC 2021 at TensorFlow

 My project included implementing and training RegNetY models from the paper **Designing network design spaces** by Radosavovic et al. on ImageNet-1k dataset.
 The final report is available [here](gsoc2021report).

+### GSoC 2022 at TensorFlow

+My project included incorporating several model blocks and augmentation layers to KerasCV.
+The final project report is available [here](gsoc2022report).

 ## Other projects